Tahoe Icemen: Lake Tahoe (2013–2018)

 The team would relocate to South Lake Tahoe and call themselves the Lake Tahoe Blue for the 2013–14 season after owner Chris Collins sold the team to Tahoe Hockey Partners, LLC.
 Collins continued on as the team's general manager for the remainder of the season.
 After a sub-par 2013-14 season, Collins would be replaced with Michael Richardson, who had also been hired as head coach, while Spencer Jamison, son of Greg Jamison, would take over the position of President.
 The 2014–15 season would also leave the Blue out of playoff position.

 On April 20, 2015, it was announced that the team had changed its name to the Tahoe Icemen.
 On May 4, 2015, the Icemen announced the hiring of Tom Maroste as head coach and general manager for the 2015–16 season.
 After one season, in which the Icemen won only two games, Maroste was replaced by former professional hockey player Mickey Lang.

 Prior to the 2018–19 season, the team announced it would be going dormant with the possibility of return for the 2019–20 season.
 It was claimed that the South Lake Tahoe Ice Arena was having maintenance issues and that during the dormancy, the ice plant could be repaired.

+Lake Tahoe (2021–2024)

+After one season as the Anaheim Avalanche the franchise is re-located and re-branded as the Lake Tahoe Lakers, bringing junior hockey back to South Tahoe Lake.